Skip to main content

 Dr. Deshawnda Williams

-Philadelphia NAACP Health Committee Chair
+NAACP Philadelphia Branch 1st Vice President and Health Committee Chair

 Dr. Deshawnda Williams is a passionate scholar-practitioner in the field of Clinical Social Work and Special Education.
 She is a practicing Social Worker who facilitates as an independent Behavior Specialist Consultant contractor.
 She has worked in the mental health field for sixteen years where she has delivered Family Focused Therapy (FFT), Attachment-Based Therapy with Children, Adolescents and Families (ABT).